Looking for the best home warranty for sewer lines?

-Most home warranty companies will cover sewer line replacement as part of their standard plumbing system protection plans.
+Most home service providers will cover sewer line replacement as part of their standard plumbing system protection plans.
 However, you might see this listed as “waste line” replacement on your contract.

 Additionally, sewer line clogs and issues associated with build-ups in the vent, gas, water, or drain lines usually include any protection plan covering plumbing systems.